Graduate Programs in Chemistry

 Award-Winning Faculty.
 Interdisciplinary Research.
 Exceptional Resources and Location.

-The mission of the UC Davis Department of Chemistry is to conduct preeminent research, provide forward-thinking instruction in the chemical sciences, and perform service activities that will positively impact our campus, society, and the world.
+Our mission is to conduct preeminent research, provide forward-thinking instruction in the chemical sciences, and perform service activities that will positively impact our campus, society, and the world.
 Our program has a strong focus on interdisciplinary research and teaching, with diverse classes, advanced facilities, state-of-the-art instrumentation, and collaborative research opportunities.
-Our faculty and students have received numerous prestigious research awards and fellowships, as well as awards for teaching and mentorship.
+Our faculty and students receive numerous prestigious research awards and fellowships, as well as awards for teaching and mentorship.

 The Ultimate Ph.D.
 Experience